China wasn't the only weak spot in Apple's holiday business.

 iPhone weakness overshadows Apple's balance sheet

-Apple's balance sheet looks good in almost all areas.
-Sales in the product groups iPad (+16.9 percent), services (+19.1 percent) and wearables, home and accessories (+33.3 percent) grew in double digits.
-The iPhone business, however, is weakening.
-Compared to the previous year, sales of Apple's most important product fell by around 15 percent.
-The Chinese in particular are currently not really enthusiastic about the iPhone, as a look at the regional distribution of sales shows.
-Nevertheless, the company continues to be in the black: profits for the period from October to December amount to around 20 billion US dollars, which is at the same level as the previous year.
+Apple's financial results look good across almost all areas.
+Revenue from the iPad (+16.9 percent), Services (+19.1 percent), and Wearables, Home, and Accessories (+33.3 percent) product groups has grown by double digits.
+However, the iPhone business is faltering.
+Compared to the previous year, revenue from Apple's most important product has declined by around 15 percent.
+The Chinese, in particular, are currently not very enthusiastic about the iPhone, as a look at the regional sales distribution shows.
+Nevertheless, the company continues to post substantial profits: earnings for the period from October to December amounted to approximately 20 billion US dollars, matching the previous year's level.

 Apple's balance sheet looks good in almost all areas.
 Sales of the product groups iPad (+16.9 percent), Services (+19.1 percent) and Wearables, Home and Accessories (+33.3 percent) grew at double-digit rates.
 However, the iPhone business is weak.
 Compared to the previous year, sales of Apple's most important product declined by around 15 percent.
 The Chinese in particular are not really enthusiastic about the iPhone at the moment, as a glance at the regional distribution of sales shows.
 Nevertheless, the company continues to write deep black figures: the profit for the period from October to December amounts to around 20 billion US dollars and is thus at the level of the previous year.